 1The most common form of benchmarking in the literature is the comparison of food aid to cash aid (Ahmed et al., 2016; Cunha et al., forthcoming; Hidrobo et al., 2014; Hoddinott et al., 2014; Leroy et al., 2010; Schwab et al., 2013).
-Efforts to benchmark more complex, multi-dimensional programs to cash include BRAC's Targeting the Ultra-Poor program (Chowdhury et al., 2016), microfranchising (Brudevold-Newman et al., 2017), and graduation programs (Sedlmayr et al., 2020).
+Efforts to benchmark more complex, multi-dimensional programs to cash include BRAC's Targeting the Ultra-Poor program (Chowdhury et al., 2016), microfranchising (Brudevold-Newman et al., 2017), and graduation programs (SedImayr et al., 2020).

-of RCTs showing dissipating long-term benefits (Araujo et al., 2017; Baird et al., 2019; Brudevold-Newman et al., 2017).
+the short term is limited.
+Much long-term literature on the impact of cash programs looks at CCTs, which have a pathway to impact either through human capital or the transfers themselves (Araujo et al., 2017; Barham et al., 2014; Fernald et al., 2009).
+The long-term literature on income support programs in developed countries illustrates potentially transformative effects on schooling, health, income, and life expectancy (Aizer et al., 2016) and increases in economic self-sufficiency (Hoynes et al., 2016).
+Fewer studies have looked at the long-term impact of unconditional transfers in the developing context, but it is far from clear that these impacts are durable, with a number of RCTs showing dissipating long-term benefits (Araujo et al., 2017; Baird et al., 2019; Brudevold-Newman et al., 2017).
 A a long-term study in neighboring Uganda providing cash grants to groups to start businesses showed dissipation of impacts by 9 years from the intervention, with some lasting effects on assets and skilled work (Blattman et al., 2020).
-For both short- and long-term studies the training literature has returned mixed results (Heckman et al., 1999; McKenzie, 2021), with long-term studies showing some durable impact on formal employment and earnings in the Dominican Republic (Ibarrarán et al., 2019).
+For both short- and long-term studies the training literature has returned mixed results (Heckman et al., 1999; McKenzie, 2021), with longterm studies showing some durable impact on formal employment and earnings in the Dominican Republic (Ibarrarán et al., 2019).
 Particularly in the presence of negative economic shocks, it is therefore an open question whether investments in human capital will prove more durable than investments in physical capital enabled by cash transfers.

 Finally, the study speaks on a structural level to the constraints that exist to the creation of durable income increases in the informal sector.
 On the one hand, our results confirm a literature showing that skills matter (Kluve et al., 2017), and that credit constraints matter (Beaman et al., 2014).
 They do not suggest there is any special issue at the intersection of credit and human capital constraints that rewards a simultaneous relaxation of these two obstacles.
 On the other hand, neither intervention alone, nor the two together, appears capable of delivering a really meaningful escape from poverty over a 3-4 year time frame in this population.
-The depressing conclusion of this is that even high-cost interventions may struggle to achieve transformative impacts for vulnerable youth over the longer term.
+The depressing conclusion of this is that even high-cost interventions may struggle to achieve transformative impacts for vulnerable youth over the longer term, at least in environments buffeted by shocks.
 The more expensive interventions in this study cost approximately \$750 per individual, surely more than most development agencies willing/able to spend, and still do not lead to meaningful decreases in consumption-based poverty after 3.5 years.
-A possible reading of this is that we need to think more carefully about interventions that relax constraints on the informal sector as a whole (infrastructure, titling, legal reforms, sector-wide technological investments) rather than investing in individuals while treating these broader capacity constraints as fixed.
+A possible reading of this is that we need to think more carefully about interventions that relax constraints on the informal sector as a whole-infrastructure, titling, legal reforms, sector-wide technological investments-rather than investing in individuals while treating these broader capacity constraints as fixed.